NOTE: AS FROM JUNE 2022 OUR SCHOOLS PROGRAM HAS BEEN PLACED ON HOLD

-The Guild normally runs two school programs - Homeschool and Family Works - which are both run during the school term in our workshop at 3 Cherokee Place, Mt Maunganui by volunteer tutors who are also members and experienced woodworkers.
+The Guild normally runs a Homeschool program, which is run during the school term in our workshop at 3 Cherokee Place, Mt Maunganui by volunteer tutors who are also members and experienced woodworkers.
 For information contact the Guild's Secretary.

 Sessions are designed to provide a project for the students to complete.
 It gives them the opportunity to experience seeing the beginning, the process and the thrill of completion.
 Students are involved in creating the pieces of the project themselves, constructing the project and then finishing it by painting, oiling, or adding appropriate decals.
 Our tutors act a "grandparents" to each student.
 The "grandparent" instructs the students in the correct and safe use of machinery and appropriate tools.